Seirdy/seirdy.one/content/posts/experiment-copilot-legality.md

 -----------

 It's come to my attention that Eloquence may or may not still belong to Nuance.
 Further research is needed.
+Eloquent Technology was acquired by SpeechWorks in 2000.

 </section>